 It’s easy for your small business to be terrified of online review sites.

-Yelp, Google+ Local, Foursquare, TripAdvisor, Expedia, and what-have-you: these review sites continue to enjoy increasing popularity and impact, making it more challenging for you to manage your online reputation, keep an eye on all your new review alerts, and respond to what customers are saying.
+Yelp, Google My Business, Foursquare, TripAdvisor, Expedia, and what-have-you: these review sites continue to enjoy increasing popularity and impact, making it more challenging for you to manage your online reputation, keep an eye on all your new review alerts, and respond to what customers are saying.
 One bad review, a ratings decrease, or a negative comment about your business may be all it takes to turn off a number of your potential customers.

 There’s no reason to fear these online review sites, though.
 Instead of turning the other way, we recommend that you embrace the challenge.
 Good or bad, the reviews generated online by your customers represent a great opportunity to build and grow your small business.
 Here are five reasons why: